 A: Living in Ecuador is cheap, especially compared to expensive Boston.
-Local public transportation costs 25 or 30 cents a ride in most cities.
+Local public transport costs 25 or 30 cents a ride in most cities.
 In season you can get five mangos for a dollar (Ecuador uses the US dollar as currency).
 I pay $270 a month for rent and I live in downtown Quito.

 Q: How would you rate the public transport in Quito?
 Do you need to own a car?

-A: In Quito, public transportation is overcrowded.
+A: In Quito, public transport is overcrowded.
 People push to get on and off the buses, and the hours of operation are inadequate.
 However, I don’t need to own a car and I walk to work, the bank, yoga class, and the grocery store.
-Quito’s mayor has invested in a new subway system, but I doubt that it will solve the transportation problem; it will only alleviate the problem a little.
+Quito’s mayor has invested in a new subway system, but I doubt that it will solve the transport problem; it will only alleviate the problem a little.
 Quito has a system of public bicycles, but imagine being in a city that goes up in all directions!
 In addition, there’s lots of broken glass and other trash on Quito’s streets.
-Interprovincial transportation is very good compared to the US but also dangerous, mostly due to reckless and uncertified bus drivers.
+Interprovincial transport is very good compared to the US but also dangerous, mostly due to reckless and uncertified bus drivers.
 I use it all the time, nevertheless.
 I have already been on a bus that has flipped over, and another one on which the bus driver ripped the back window panel out of the bus.